DinaKlim/OD_RL_notes/lecture_notes/Lecture 1.md

 Early Ordovician to Early Cretaceous Canning Basin in **Western Australia**: epicontinental basins, for example Canning Basin.
 Mississippi-Valley-Type (MVT), Pb-Zn-deposits in Devonian reef carbonates

 **Eastern Australia:** Tasman Fold Belt, continental accretion, arc and back-arc magmatism with associated porphyry-style and epithermal Cu - Mo - Au deposits, Granite-related Sn - W vein deposits, Volcanogenic Massive Sulfide Cu-Zn (± Pb, Au, Ag) deposits and metamorphic Au deposits.

+**Introduction to the rock samples**

+5 series of rock samples are used in the course.
+Samples from each series are located approximately 1 km from each other and are linked by the ore-forming process.

+Hints: The numbering sequence is not arbitary, but corresponds to a spatial or temporal order of the processes:

+A:	1...4 = stratigraphic succession, footwall (bottom) to hangingwall (top)

+B:	1 ...
+3 = time succession, events separated by  >100 m.y. time interval

+C:	The rocks appear concordant and folded

+D:	The rocks are located among reef limestones at the margins of a palaeo-basin

+E:	Stratigraphic succession from bottom (1) to top (4); arrow = vertical